Everything You Need to Know About Google My Business Posts

 - Call now (uses primary number from listing)

-Time Frame: New posts will be active for 7 days, and they always show before existing published posts that have yet to expire.
+Time Frame: What’s New, Offer, and Event will be active for 7 days (Product Posts are active always and stay in the Business Profile until you remove them), and they always show before existing published posts that have yet to expire.
 Older posts don’t disappear after expiry, they are accessible to searchers under the Posts navigation in the business profile on mobile, and on desktop by scrolling to the Posts section and clicking any active post or, View all, or View previous posts on Google.

 Thumbnail Preview: This is the text that’s visible in the Knowledge Panel before a user clicks on the post.
 The number of characters that is displayed is dependent on if you choose to add a CTA button or not, so some words are likely to be cut off.
 Always review how a post looks once published, and go back and edit if necessary.